CMPSC-305-Allegheny-College-Fall-2023/lab05/writing/queries.md

 - Query code :`TODO`
 - Short output: `TODO``

-### Did you remember to add your name to the top of this document?
+### Did you remember to put your name to the top of this document?